wdiechmann/dock_phoenix/README.md

 # DockPhoenix

+DockPhoenix really is kind of a Phoenix Template!

+If you'd like to use this template for a new project, all you have to do is follow the recipe below, labeled: Use DockPhoenix As Template

+Best of all - you do not have to have neither Elixir nor Phoenix installed on your computer!

 To start your Phoenix app:

+  *
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `npm install`